 Culinary Uses of Hemp Seed

 Hemp seeds are used in many packaged products, usually found in health food stores.
 Some of these products, such as hemp milk and ground hemp flour, are relatively simple to make at home from the seeds.
 Other products are not so easily replicated such as hemp oil, hemp ice cream, and hemp protein powder.
-Hemp has a slightly nutty flavor, perhaps best comparable to pine nuts, though, of course, the texture is quite different.
+Hemp has a slightly nutty flavor, perhaps best comparable to pine nuts, but of course, the texture is quite different.

 How to Use Hemp Seeds